clionachee/experience/README.md

 ## Prerequisites

-- Unity 2021.3.8f1 or later
+- Unity 2021.3.8f1
-- Approve LINK tokens for the VRF contract on the Polygon Mumbai network
+- Approve LINK tokens for the VRF contract on the desired network
 - MetaMask browser extension

 ## Supported Networks